brajeshwar/brajeshwar.github.io/README.md

 Outsource fixes with a data entry person for 2005-2011.
 Fix the TextPatten shortcodes.

 ### Broken Links

+Ignore what can be ignored.
+Use `jekyll-redirect-from` Plugin.

 - brajeshwar.com/archives/2006/11/microsoft-windows-vista-wallpaper
 - brajeshwar.com/documents/readme/nishita-v1-wp.html